SkillsFundingAgency/das-employer-aan-web/README.md

 This web solution is part of Apprentice Ambassador Network (AAN) project.
 Here the employer users can onboard to become ambassadors, find and sign-up for network events, find and collaborate with other ambassadors.

 ## How It Works
-Users are expected to register themselves in the Apprentice portal.
+Users are expected to register themselves in the Employer portal.
 Once registered they will have access to on-boarding journey for AAN.
 Users who are already apprentices will also have access to on-board.
+When running this locally, with stub sign-in enabled, the launch url should be `https://localhost:5003/accounts/v6gr7d/`, where `v6gr7d` is a random account id.
+Once logged in the correct account id will automatically replace this.

 ## 🚀 Installation